wikiti/beautiful-jekyll/_posts/2016-12-12-rails-download-link-counter.md

 - Store download `count` into an existent model.
 - Create a new model, storing `controller`, `action`, `file_id` ... and download `count`.
 - Create a new model, storing the `path` and `count`.
-- Create a new model, storing the `count`, and relating it with the downloable model.
+- Create a new model, storing the `count`, and relating it with the downloadable model.

-I think that the third option is the most flexible of all of them, becase we can track anything we want; from file download to per route access, building some cool stats for ~~software destroyers~~ marking team.
+I think that the third option is the most flexible of all of them, because we can track anything we want; from file download to per route access, building some cool stats for ~~software destroyers~~ marketing team.

 The table scheme will be the following for this case: